linagora/tmail-flutter/docs/adr/0086-android-composer-draft-loss-on-background.md

 **Fallback for `getText()` failure**: a periodic content snapshot (`Timer.periodic(30s)`) runs while the editor is loaded, storing the last known HTML in `notifier.lastKnownHtmlContent`.
 At `inactive`, extraction calls `_fetchEditorContent()` which wraps `getText()` in a `try/catch` with a 2 s timeout.
 The timeout prevents an indefinite hang if the JS bridge freezes (distinct from a renderer crash, which throws immediately).
 If the result is `null` (renderer crash or timeout), the fallback is `notifier.lastKnownHtmlContent` from the last periodic tick.
 The resolved effective content — either fresh or fallback, even if empty — is always passed as `htmlContent` to `buildCreateEmailRequestForAutoSave(htmlContent: effectiveContent)`, so `getText()` is never called a second time inside that method.

 **System dialog false positive**: `AppLifecycleState.inactive` is also triggered by system overlays (permission dialogs, incoming calls, notification shade).
 To avoid unnecessary saves in these cases, the save is preceded by a short guard delay (~300 ms).
 If the state returns to `active` within that window, the save is cancelled.
-This prevents both the Layer 1 Hive write and the Layer 2 network call from triggering unnecessarily when the user never actually leaves the app.
+This prevents the Layer 1 Hive write from triggering unnecessarily when the user never actually leaves the app.

 **In-progress attachment uploads**: if the user backgrounds the app while an attachment is still uploading, that attachment will not yet have a `blobId`.
 Only completed attachments (with a resolved `blobId`) are included in the `ComposerCache` snapshot.
 In-progress attachments are omitted and must be re-uploaded after restore.
 This is a known limitation documented in the Negative consequences.

-#### Layer 2 — Silent Server-Side Draft Save at `AppLifecycleState.inactive`

-Layer 1 is `await`ed before Layer 2 is triggered.
-Once the Hive write completes, `CreateNewAndSaveEmailToDraftsInteractor` is fired without `await` (fire-and-forget) — `_onAppInactive()` does not block on the network call.
-This saves the draft to the JMAP server, protecting against RC2 even if the local cache is later lost (e.g. app data cleared).

-**Why `inactive` and not `paused`**: at `AppLifecycleState.paused`, Android Doze mode and app-standby buckets may throttle or block outbound network traffic before the request completes. `inactive` is before the compositor is frozen, giving the network call the best chance of completing while the renderer is still alive.

-This is **fire-and-forget** — failure is reported via `SentryManager.instance.captureException(exception, level: SentryLevel.warning)` but not surfaced to the user.
-The draft will appear in the Drafts folder on success.

-**Privacy requirement**: exceptions reported to Sentry MUST NOT include the email body HTML, subject, recipient addresses, or `identityJson`.
-Log only the exception type and error code to avoid exfiltrating sensitive draft content through telemetry.

-> **Why `captureException` and not `addBreadcrumb`**: breadcrumbs are only uploaded to Sentry when a subsequent error event is captured.
-A silent fire-and-forget failure never triggers such an event, so the breadcrumb would be silently lost. `captureException` sends the event immediately and independently, guaranteeing visibility.

-**Deduplication guard**: a boolean `_isSavingToDraftInProgress` flag on `ComposerController` ensures only one server-side save runs at a time.
-If `onInactive` fires again (e.g., user rapidly switches apps back and forth) while a save is still in flight, the duplicate trigger is silently skipped.
-The flag is cleared on completion (success or failure).
-Note that Layer 1 (Hive write) is also protected by the 300 ms guard described above — the deduplication flag applies only to the Layer 2 network call.

-#### Layer 3 — Recovery at `AppLifecycleState.resumed` (RC1)
+#### Layer 2 — Recovery at `AppLifecycleState.resumed` (RC1)

-On `AppLifecycleState.resumed`, `_restoreIfEditorBlank()` checks if the editor content is empty (renderer was killed while the app stayed alive).
+On `AppLifecycleState.resumed`, `restoreIfEditorBlank()` checks if the editor content is empty (renderer was killed while the app stayed alive).
 If so, it calls `ResolveComposerCacheForRestoreInteractor` to fetch the newest restorable snapshot and reinjects the cached HTML into the editor via `htmlEditorApi.setText()`.
 The snapshot is then cleared so the periodic timer can write a fresh one.

+A concurrency guard (`isRestoringFromCache`) prevents a concurrent `_saveSnapshotToCache()` from overwriting a valid snapshot while restoration is in progress — a race that would store empty content to the cache just as it is being read back.

-**Layer 4 → Layer 3 bridge (RC2)**: when `MailboxDashBoardController` re-opens the composer with `EmailActionType.restoreComposerFromPersistentCache`, `setupEmailContent()` routes to `_loadMobileRestoredEmailContent()` which loads the cached HTML directly.
+**Layer 3 → Layer 2 bridge (RC2)**: when `MailboxDashBoardController` re-opens the composer with `EmailActionType.restoreComposerFromPersistentCache`, `setupEmailContent()` routes to `_loadMobileRestoredEmailContent()` which loads the cached HTML directly.
 No additional `onReady()` check is required in this path — the content is delivered via `ComposerArguments`.

-**Cache not cleared after Layer 2**: Layer 2 deliberately does NOT clear the Hive cache on server-save success (see Layer 2 note).
-If the cache happens to be absent when the user returns, Layer 3 `_restoreIfEditorBlank()` finds nothing and leaves the editor as-is.
-The draft is safely persisted in the Drafts folder; the user can open it from there.
-No data is lost.

-#### Layer 4 — Re-open Composer on App Restart (RC2)
+#### Layer 3 — Re-open Composer on App Restart (RC2)

 When Android kills the entire app process, `ComposerController` is destroyed along with the route stack.
 Any recovery logic inside `ComposerController` will never be called because the controller no longer exists.

 Recovery for RC2 must happen at a higher level — `_handleSessionFromArguments()` inside `MailboxDashBoardController`, which always runs when the session is established on app restart.
 On startup:

-1. `HandleComposerRestoreOnMobileExtension.checkAndRestoreComposerOnMobile()` calls `appProviderContainer.read(resolveComposerCacheForRestoreProvider).execute(accountId, userName)`. `ResolveComposerCacheForRestoreInteractor` fetches all cached entries, picks the **newest by `timestampMs`** via `newestLocalCache`, discards non-restorable entries, and returns the single best candidate (filter: `isRestorable == true`, age < 24 h).
+1. `HandleComposerRestoreOnMobileExtension.checkAndRestoreComposerOnMobile()` calls `appProviderContainer.read(resolveComposerCacheForRestoreProvider).execute(accountId, userName)`. `ResolveComposerCacheForRestoreInteractor` fetches all cached entries, picks the **newest by `timestampMs`** via `newestLocalCache`, discards non-restorable entries, and returns the single best candidate (`isRestorable == true`, age < 24 h).
 2. If a restorable entry is found, the dashboard opens the composer with `ComposerArguments.fromComposerPersistentCache(cache)` which sets `emailActionType = EmailActionType.restoreComposerFromPersistentCache`.
 3. `ComposerController.setupEmailContent()` detects `restoreComposerFromPersistentCache` and calls `_loadMobileRestoredEmailContent()` to inject the cached HTML.
 Inline images are restored via `_restoreInlineImages()`.
 4. Non-restorable entries (expired or `isCleanClose=true`) are removed as a side-effect of step 1.